 Including an email sign up section at the end of the ‘about page’ is a good way to on-board these customers quickly.
 This makes sure that you do not miss on someone worthy of being added to your email list.

-Autogrow uses this as one of the methods to create an email list.
+Autogrow uses this as one of the methods to create mailing list.

 Blog posts too hold the key to generating desired email lists.
 Want to know how?